localvoid/ivi/README.md

 All data structures are optimized to make sure that they are using as least memory as possible, [bitwise operations](https://en.wikipedia.org/wiki/Bitwise_operation) with different ["hacks"](https://github.com/localvoid/ivi/blob/029adbd368acebca2501d59503c65bf34c0d2411/packages/ivi/src/vdom/sync.ts#L74) are used everywhere in the code.
 All frequently accessed data structures always using the same shape, almost all call sites in the code are [monomorphic](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html).
-Frequently used DOM attributes are stored directly on the Virtual DOM nodes.

 Children reconciliation algorithm is using pre-processing optimizations to improve performance for the most common use cases.
 To find the minimum number of DOM operations when nodes are rearranged it is using a